 There were times where some of my colleagues did not even come to office at all.
 However, I could see that they were contributing lots to the team consistently and generating tons of revenue.

 There was simply no correlation between time spent at one’s office desk and their performance.

 In this article, I hope to summarize the benefits of flexible working arrangements.
-I hope that after reading this article – the government and more employers in Singapore will consider extending flexible work arrangements to all.
+I hope that after reading this article, more employers in Singapore will consider extending flexible work arrangements to all.

 1. Workers become more productive & satisfied

 There is so much evidence out there that shows that flexible working arrangements benefit employee productivity and satisfaction.

 A total of 60 percent of HR directors have seen an increase in work productivity when employees have the option to work from home.